top of page

 IMG_0507.jpg

-Vanessa helped deliver over 150 meals to low-income seniors during the pandemic
+Vanessa delivered over 150 meals to low-income seniors during the pandemic.

 PRIORITIES